any-docs/css/content/reference/properties/scroll-marker-group/index.md

 ### Values

 - `after`
-  - A {{cssxref("::scroll-marker-group")}} pseudo-element is generated as a sibling of the scroll container's child DOM elements, immediately preceding them, and any generated {{cssxref("::scroll-button()")}} pseudo-elements.
+  - A `::scroll-marker-group` pseudo-element is generated as a sibling of the scroll container's child DOM elements, immediately preceding them, and any generated `::scroll-button()` pseudo-elements.
 It appears at the end of the container's tab order and layout box order (but not DOM structure).

 - `before`
-  - A `::scroll-marker-group` pseudo-element is generated as a sibling of the scroll container's child DOM elements, immediately preceding them, and any generated {{cssxref("::scroll-button()")}} pseudo-elements.
+  - A `::scroll-marker-group` pseudo-element is generated as a sibling of the scroll container's child DOM elements, immediately preceding them, and any generated `::scroll-button()` pseudo-elements.
 The scroll marker group appears at the start of the container's tab order and layout box order.

 - `none`
   - No `::scroll-marker-group` pseudo-element will be generated on the element.
 This is the default value.

 > [!NOTE]
 > As an accessibility best practice, match the visual rendering position of the scroll marker group container with the tab order.
-When positioning the marker group at the start of the content with styles applied to {{cssxref("::scroll-marker-group")}}, put it at the beginning of the tab order using `before`.
+When positioning the marker group at the start of the content with styles applied to `::scroll-marker-group`, put it at the beginning of the tab order using `before`.
 When positioning the group at the end of the content, put it at the end of the tab order using `after`.

 ## Formal definition